Use of trademarks in #Social Networks

 The use of own and third-party trademarks in social networks (Twitter, Instagram, Facebook, etc.) is growing exponentially, posing new challenges to the owners of IP rights.

-(iii) the monitoring of the use of our clients’ trademarks by their competitors in social networks, in order to swiftly and effectively take protection measures if needed.
-These measures include sending notices to social networks, cease and desist letters to infringers and, where appropriate, instituting court actions.
+- the monitoring of the use of our clients’ trademarks by their competitors in social networks, in order to swiftly and effectively take protection measures if needed.
+These measures include sending notices to social networks, cease and desist letters to infringers and, where appropriate, initiate legal proceedings.

 Although the use of trademarks in social networks is not governed by other rules than those applied to the rest of the non-digital communication or advertising channels, the massive use of digital tools as a channel for advertising and promotion of products and services raises new legal challenges.